beetrootpaul/beetpx/README.md

 You can find docs at https://beetpx.dev .

-⚠️ Please be aware the docs are very raw so far.
-There are mostly just a list of exposed types and classes and constants, and nothing more.
-This is something to be improved before 1.0 release.

 ℹ️ For a quick start you can start by typing either `BeetPx.` and checking what your IDE suggests.
 Same for `BeetPxDraw.`, and `BeetPxUtils.`.
 Their shorthands are respectively: `$`, `$d`, and `$u`.